 - How to use numerical and data analysis to solve problems and make decisions.

-- The history and applications of mathematics through the ages.
+- The history and applications of math through the ages.

-- Various areas of the mathematics field, such as algebra, statistics, and calculus
+- Many areas of the math field, such as algebra, statistics, and calculus

-Some programs may also be aimed at students with specific career goals – for example, financial mathematics or teaching math at the secondary level.
-If you are able to choose a concentration within your online math degree program, you can expect to take coursework pertaining to this area of interest, as well.
+Some programs may also be aimed at students with certain career goals – for example, financial mathematics or teaching math at the secondary level.
+If you are able to choose a focus within your online math degree program, you can expect to take course work that pertains to this area of interest, as well.